France's victorious Macron boosts weapons, stakes in Ukraine - NewsBreak

 France's victorious Macron boosts weapons, stakes in Ukraine

-PARIS (AP) — When Vladimir Putin congratulated Emmanuel Macron on his re-election as France's president and wished him “success in your activities,” the Russian leader probably was being more polite than sincere.
+When Vladimir Putin congratulated Emmanuel Macron on his re-election as France 's president and wished him “success in your activities,” the Russian leader probably was being more polite than sincere.

 Firing six rounds per minute over 40 kilometers (25 miles) or more, the truck-mounted Caesar cannons will allow Ukrainian crews to pound Russian troops from afar, then move and pound them again.
 Used to great effect against Islamic State forces in Iraq and in other conflicts, they represent a step up in France's assistance to President Volodymyr Zelenskyy’s government.